Finding HQ Materials

 Learn MoreAdoption Guidance & Tools

-Information on the state textbook review, approval, and adoption process.
-Also see this guidance from SCORE for implementation of high-quality materials in a set of leading districts.
+Tennessee provides information on the state textbook review, approval, and adoption process.
+Additionally, the Tennessee State Collaborative for Reforming Education (SCORE) has issued guidance for the implementation of high-quality materials in a set of leading districts.

 Louisiana